 Additional documentation you'll need to maintain

-Please see the PPP Loan Forgiveness Application or the EZ PPP Loan Forgiveness Application for a list of any additional documents that borrowers must retain, and the amount of time that such documents must be retained.
+Please see the instructions to the applicable PPP loan forgiveness application (3508, 3508EZ, or 3508S) for a list of any additional documents that borrowers must retain, and the amount of time that such documents must be retained.
 Note that there are separate documentation requirements relevant to each application.

 Paycheck Protection Program (PPP) loans offered within QuickBooks Capital may be made by Intuit Financing Inc. (d/b/a QuickBooks Capital) or by Cross River Bank, a New Jersey State Chartered Commercial Bank, Member FDIC.
 QuickBooks Capital is licensed as Intuit Financing Inc. (NMLS # 1136148), a subsidiary of Intuit Inc. In California, loans are made or arranged under CFL Licensed #6054856.
 Minimum loan amount varies by state.
 Intuit Financing Inc., (d/b/a QuickBooks Capital) is an authorized SBA Paycheck Protection Program Lender.